prosekit/prosekit/.changeset/many-trains-buy.md

 '@prosekit/vue': patch
 ---

 Rewrite popover completely.
-Now a popover is made of 3 components: `PopoverRoot`, `PopoverContent` and `PopoverTrigger`.
+Now a popover is made of 3 parts: `PopoverRoot`, `PopoverContent` and `PopoverTrigger`.